node-real/megafuel-client-example/wallet-user/js-example/readme.md

 ## Quick Start

-The example is performed on BSC testnet, please ensure you have some test ERC20 on BSC testnet.
-(You can get some from the official faucet)
+If the example is performed on BSC testnet, please ensure you have some test ERC20 on BSC testnet.
+(You can get some from the official faucet).

 1. Install the dependency.
     ```shell